Wronqa/Wronqa/README.md

 ### Hi there 👋

 I'm Kuba.
 I am a a third-year student of Computer Science at the Kielce University of Technology.
 I specialize in creating web application.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+I would like to work as Full Stack web developer.

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...